vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/gs-tap-on-kind-pt1.md

     tiny       True     io.paketo.stacks.tiny
     ```

-    If your outputs look the same, then you are ready to proceed to part 2 (coming soon!) of this series, where we will actually dive in and use the Tanzu Application Platform.
+    If your outputs look the same, then you are ready to proceed to [part 2](/guides/kubernetes/gs-tap-on-kind-final-pt2/) of this series, where we will actually dive in and use the Tanzu Application Platform.